mohammed019/To-do-list/README.md

-# To-do-list, I created in 2021

-This website was originally created in 2021 as a personal project to showcase my web development skills

-Thank you for visiting and I hope you find this website informative and enjoyable to explore!
+# To-do-list

+This todo list project is my second foray into the world of web development.
+It's not the most glamorous project, but it's definitely one of the most useful.
+I created it in 2021, when I realized that I needed a better way to keep track of all the things I had to do.